Intellectual and/or Developmental Disabilities (I/DD)

 We recognize that individuals are unique in their strengths, needs, abilities, and preferences.
 Our person-centered program offers many opportunities for individuals to realize their goals and reach their optimum potential.

-The goal of our program is to achieve independence, productivity, and integration into the community by:
+The goal of our program is to achieve independence, productivity, and integration into the community by receiving the following services with Bridge Health:

 Day Program